timcsy/gymize/README.md

 - `env.unwrapped.render()`
   - Only render the default video, and return a binary video object.

+If you want to open the signaling service only, you can run `gymize-signaling` at the command line.

 ### Usage for Unity

 1. Create Gym Manager Component